 NOTE: In ETSI NFV specifications, the term VNF also covers the case of a cloud native NF, as the VNF modelling is also able to cater for the specific design cloud-native and containerization properties.
 Furthermore, the terms virtualization and cloudification are used interchangeably, while the terms containerized NF, container based VNF and containerized VNF refer to the same concept and are also used interchangeably.

-Editor’s Note: whether specific solutions like Kubernetes can be referenced in the report is FFS.
-If it is decided to remove references to Kubernetes to remove the text after the NOTE.

 The NFV-MANO architectural framework introduced in Release 4 supports containerized VNF deployments and is compatible with the de facto Kubernetes® open-source solutions.
 Additionally, it remains compatible with previous ETSI NFV Releases that offer services for VM-based deployments.
 The NFV-MANO architectural framework with support for containers is specified in ETSI GS NFV 006 [18].

 Table G-1 summarizes the key ETSI NFV specifications for supporting containerized VNF deployments.